 Code scanner

-module allows you to scan an external project linked to
+The code scanner module allows you to scan an external project linked to LSDE.

 By attaching a project, you visualize all the keys (existing or potential) in your source code.